 How to change your credit score legally and quickly

-Deal with the biggest FICO Factors – Payment History and Revolving Balances.
+Deal with the Two Biggest FICO Factors: Payment History and Revolving Account Balances.